bluebird75/luaunit/README.md

 - table deep comparison
 - switch from X11 to more popular BSD license
 - add TAP output format for integration into Jenkins
-- official repository now on github
+- official repository now on GitHub

 #### Version 1.3 - 30.
 Oct 2007